mldangelo/aws-cdk-github-actions/README.md

 # AWS-CDK GitHub Actions

-AWS-CDK GitHub Actions allow you to run `cdk deploy` and `cdk diff` (among other cdk subcommands) on your pull requests to help you review.
+AWS-CDK GitHub Actions enables the execution of various CDK subcommands, such as `cdk deploy` and `cdk diff`, on your pull requests for an improved review experience.

-## Supported language
+## Supported Languages

 - TypeScript
 - JavaScript
 - Python
 - Golang

-## Example usage
+## Example Usage

 ```yaml
 on: [push]